UK human rights boycotts are inconsistent, say MPs

 UK ministers declined to visit Ukraine for matches involving England this summer, following the imprisonment of opposition leader Yulia Tymoshenko.

-The government came under pressure to support calls for a boycott of the Formula One Grand Prix in Bahrain in April amid fears that it could be a catalyst for a renewed crackdown on protesters, following actions last year.'Contradictions'
+The government came under pressure to support calls for a boycott of the Formula One Grand Prix in Bahrain in April amid fears that it could be a catalyst for a renewed crackdown on protesters, following actions last year.

 Prime Minister David Cameron refused, arguing "Bahrain is not Syria" and that a process of reform was under way - although ministers have since acknowledged that progress has been "minimal".

 But the committee said the UK should not have different approaches for different countries when it came to human rights abuses.